 A core module in your first year will equip you to read and interpret both traditional and contemporary literary texts critically as a scholar of English literature.
 You’ll also be introduced to English Linguistics, the scientific study of our language, from how language develops in children, to the ways it reflects society and how it changes over time.

-Your second-year core modules will focus on English grammar and the sounds of English, and you’ll also study period-based literature from the Renaissance onwards, gaining an understanding of literary history, from Elizabethan verse and drama to the emergence of modernity in the 20 th century.
-A core module in English Literature will introduce you to a range of theoretical lenses which you can apply to your further study of texts.
+Your second-year core modules will focus on English grammar and the sounds of English, and you’ll also study period-based literature from the Renaissance onwards, gaining an understanding of literary history, from Elizabethan verse and drama to the emergence of modernity in the 20th century.
+A core module in English Literature will introduce you to a range of theoretical lenses that you can apply to your further study of texts.
+We offer our students a career development module that will equip you to take up a teaching work placement or become a Stroke Association volunteer.
+You may also shadow speech and language therapists or help with specialist language teaching in sixth form college.

 Alongside these, a module on Corpus Studies in English Language will allow you to bring your literature and language interests together.
 Using Sketch Engine, a text analysis tool that enables you to search vast databases of language, you’ll be able to search literary texts to identify how particular words have been used in novels or literature.
 With more than 15 billion words available to you, you’ll be able to ask questions no one has asked before and pursue uniquely creative research projects.